This easy tuna salad recipe makes the best tuna sandwiches! This classic tuna salad is the perfect recipe to make ahead for quick lunches.

-Red Onion: I love the pop of flavor that red onion brings to tuna salad.
+• Red Onion: I love the pop of flavor that red onion brings to tuna salad.
 The key is to chop the onion finely and to not use too much – a little onion goes a long way.

-Salt and Pepper: Salt and pepper are important for flavor.
+• Salt and Pepper: Salt and pepper are important for flavor.
 Add the salt and pepper to your tuna salad last and adjust the amount to taste.

-To make this tuna salad, start by opening your cans of tuna and draining off the liquid.
+Start by opening your cans of tuna and draining off the liquid.
 The easiest way to do this is to use a can opener to cut the lid almost all the way open.
 Leave the lid attached to the tuna can just a little bit, hold the can of tuna over your sink, turn it upside down, and press down on the lid to squeeze out the liquid.
 Then use a fork to carefully pull the lid open and scoop the tuna from the can into a bowl.

 Add the remaining ingredients to your bowl and use a fork to mix everything together.
 Add more Greek yogurt or mayo, as needed, if you want your tuna creamier.
 Taste the tuna salad and add extra salt and pepper as desired.

-What Kind of Tuna to use in Tuna Salad
+What Kind of Tuna to Use

 The best kind of tuna for tuna salad is tuna packed in water, not oil.
 You don’t want extra oil in your tuna salad.
+Also look for tuna with no salt added, so that you can control the amount of salt.

 Tips for the Best Tuna Sandwich